 How to Crochet a Foundation Single Crochet Stitch

 Crochet Beaded Friendship Bracelet Pattern

 - sewing needle small enough to go through the beads

 - ch – chain stitch

-Thread 30 seed beads onto your embroidery floss.
+Thread 30 seed beads onto your embroidery thread or yarn.

 Row 1: Leave a 7-8 inch tail.
 Ch.
 39. Turn

 Row 2: Sl st in back ridge of the 2nd ch from hook.
 Sl st in each chain across.
 Turn.